Joe Gould (writer): Biography

 Gould was born in a small suburb outside Boston in 1889.
 Jill Lepore speculated that he had hypergraphia.
-In his room at his parents’ house, in Norwood, Massachusetts, Gould had written all over the walls and all over the floor.
+In his room at his parents' house, in Norwood, Massachusetts, Gould had written all over the walls and all over the floor.
 He exhibited what can today be understood as symptoms of autism and did poorly in school.
 He attended Harvard University because his family wanted him to become a physician; both his grandfather, who taught at Harvard Medical School, and his father, also a medical doctor, had gone to Harvard.
 During his senior year, he exhibited strong symptoms of mental illness and was kicked out.

 Two months after his departure from Harvard, he embarked on a five-hundred-mile walking trip to Canada, exploring its landscape, and then came back to Boston.
 He applied for readmission to Harvard and was rejected.
 In 1915, he did field work for the Eugenics Record Office in Spring Harbor.
 He then went to North Dakota to study the Ojibwe and Mandan cultures.
 He gained respect for their cultures, and he also learned how to ride horses, dance, and sing.
 Gould wrote again to Harvard, asking to be allowed to make up his outstanding credits by taking the examination in a class taught by the anthropologist Earnest Hooton.
 Gould passed, got his degree, and in 1916 moved to New York.
-At some point he entered Manhattan State Hospital for the Insane, although he never acknowledged having been institutionalized.
+At some point in the 1920s he entered Manhattan State Hospital for the Insane, although he never acknowledged having been institutionalized.
+Here, all his teeth were removed.
+In the 1920s, a theory of biological psychiatry pioneered by Henry Cotton proposed that abnormal behavior was caused by infected teeth and that the complete removal of teeth would return patients to neurotypical behavior.
+In fact, Gould likely had autism, and the teeth extraction procedure had a high fatality rate.

 After his release, Malcolm Cowley hired him as a regular reviewer for The New Republic, and Gould became known to local modernist artists and writers.
-In 1942, Horace Gregory told Joseph Mitchell that in 1930, after an "old maid" had Gould arrested for sexually assaulting her, he and Edmund Wilson signed statements attesting to Gould’s sanity in order to keep him out of an asylum.
+In 1942, Horace Gregory told Joseph Mitchell that in 1930, after an "old maid" had Gould arrested for sexually assaulting her, he and Edmund Wilson signed statements attesting to Gould's sanity so that he would not be sent back to an asylum.
 E. E. Cummings also testified, and Gould was released.
 As his illness worsened, he lost his reviewing job.
-His artistic friends wrote stories and harangued editors about him to try to help him, but Gould's condition worsened, and he went in and out of psychiatric hospitals for many years.
+His artistic friends, most notably Sarah Berman, wrote stories and harangued editors about him to try to help him, but Gould's condition worsened, and he went in and out of psychiatric hospitals for many years.
 Jill Lepore speculated that he may have undergone a lobotomy in 1949.

-Gould collapsed on the street in 1952, eventually ending up in Pilgrim State Hospital on Long Island, where he died in 1957, aged 68.
+Gould collapsed on the street in 1952, eventually ending up in Pilgrim State Hospital on Long Island, where he died in 1957, aged 67.
 Time ran an obituary for him: "Gould had no known relatives but many friends, including poet E. E. Cummings, artist Don Freeman, Writers Malcolm Cowley and William Saroyan."
 None attended his funeral.